 I had a very good education thanks to parents who emphasized the importance of school and career at a time when many people were still saying that education was wasted on girls.
 I was fortunate to be young at a time when there was employment in almost any field I might have chosen.
 I wanted to teach and travel, and came to Kipling, Saskatchewan, Canada, on a two-year teaching contract.
 But at the end of the first year I had a blind date with a man named Robert Balogh and found a tall, sharply dressed, blue-eyed Adonis standing in my landlady's kitchen when I came down from my room on the fateful evening.
 We were married a little over a year later.

 Robert used to farm but now rents his land to his brother and nephew.
 He is a retired ambulance driver and coroner and now spends his time cutting lawns in summer and clearing snow in winter-except during December, when he is transformed into Santa Claus.

-Christopher (with Christo) and Carey (with Cash).
-Chris is co-owner of DPS, a New York company that produces special events in the entertainment industry.
-Carey is co-owner of Frolic!, a pre-school rock 'n roll playspace and school in Brooklyn.
+Son Christopher and wife Carey live in New Jersey.
+Chris is co-owner of DPS, a New York company that produces special events in entertainment, sports, and politics.

 Wanting to be an author is a dream; wanting to be a teacher is an practical goal.
 The goal I could and did work toward.
 Then, of course, marriage and motherhood intervened to take more and more time off my hands.
 Sian was six years old before I felt I had enough time to take up an evening hobby--writing!